Rights & Responsibilities of Financial Aid Recipients

 - Seek advice from a tax professional to determine if any portion of grants, fellowships, or scholarships are considered taxable income.

-- Complete Entrance Loan Counseling (ELC) and an electronic Master Promissory Note (MPN) if you are a first time Federal Direct Loan borrower.
+- Complete Entrance Loan Counseling (ELC) and a Master Promissory Note (MPN), if you are a first time Federal Direct Loan borrower.

 - Complete exit loan counseling (Direct Loans, Nursing and Perkins Loans) before you graduate, transfer, or withdraw from Sacramento State.

 - Maintain Satisfactory Academic Progress (SAP).